Mr-Quin/danmaku-anywhere/README.en.md

 Download the [latest release](https://github.com/Mr-Quin/danmaku-anywhere/releases/latest)

 Extract the archive to a folder.

+> [!IMPORTANT]
-This folder should not be deleted except to uninstall the extension.
+> This folder should not be deleted except to uninstall the extension.

 To update the extension, extract the newer release to the same folder and overwrite everything.